heishha/datasciencecoursera/getdata-005/project/CodeBook.md

   5. STANDING
   6. LAYING

-The following columns are the averages of the data for the feature variables as described in the section **Feature Selection**.
+The following columns are the averages of the data for the feature estimates as described in the section **Feature Selection**.
 The column names are composed as follows:
 `feature`.`estimated variable`..`XYZ component, if applicable`
 The `estimated variable` is one of:
 >    * mean: Mean value
+>
 >    * std: Standard deviation
+>
 >    * meanFreq: Weighted average of the frequency components to obtain a mean frequency

 * tBodyAcc.mean...X